WillemVervoort/Chun/Readme.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This repository contains the code related to the paper: Detecting the impact of land cover change on observed rainfall by Chun Liang, Floris Ogtrop and R. Willem Vervoort.
-Submitted to PeerJ
+In review at PeerJ

 The Manuscript folder is of most interest, there is a PeerJ subfolder that has the Rmarkdown file (including all the analysis code) for the submitted paper.